ceggersp/DSGE_Julia/README.md

 # DSGE_Julia
- `Julia` functions to solve log-linearized DSGE models
+ I wanted to know exactlty what `Dynare` was doing, so I decided to code by myself some `Julia` functions to solve log-linearized DSGE models.
+It will never have the conveniency of a `.mod` file, but at least for learning purposes is useful.

 ## `BK_solve.jl`